paulgreg/rsstodolist-node-server/README.md

 # rsstodolist-node-server

-That application is hosted on Heroku at https://rsstodolist.eu/.
+That application is hosted on fly.io at https://rsstodolist.eu/.

 That project is a node port of the initial Google App Engine rsstodolist application.